auclaij/arb-ing/README.md

 ### Reminders/Warnings:
 1. Don't gamble.
-2. Some bookmakers will limit the amout you can bet, which can mess your hedge.
+2. Some bookmakers will limit the amout you can bet, which can mess up your hedged bet or profit.
 3. You will eventually get banned by the casinos.
 <br />
 <br />